tspindler-cms/tetet-vwv/TeTeT VWV/mods/tech/USS Bon Homme Richard CVA-31/README.md

 Thanks to Joey45, Admiral189, Tobsen and Hawkeye60 for all the help and advice on getting this boat afloat in DCS.

-Final thanks to Citizen, tester of the mod.
+Final thanks to Citizen and seabat, testers of the mod.

 The carrier will be published in the Vietnam War Vessels mod, https://github.com/tspindler-cms/tetet-vwv